How to Stop After Effects From Crashing

 One of the best pro tips for getting After Effects to quit crashing is to clear the media cache.
 The media cache can be found in the After Effects preferences menu.

-When the After Effects scratch files become corrupted, it may require purging the corrupted files from the media cache to stop the program from crashing.
+When After Effects keeps crashing or becomes unresponsive, it might be due to corrupted scratch files.
+In such cases, purging these files from the media cache can be an effective way to prevent Adobe After Effects from crashing.
 Emptying the media cache is risk-free, so there is no need to worry about deleting something important from this menu.

 From the Preferences > Media Cache menu, click Empty Media Cache.
 From the same menu, you can also purge the RAM by clicking Edit > Purge > Memory & Disk Cache.